localhost9001/Bags/README.md

 - **Animated SVG Bull Splash Screen** — Custom animated bull silhouette with market chart line animation, loading bar, and logo reveal on app startup.
 - **Neon-Glow Equity Curve** — 3-pass rendering (outer bloom, inner glow, sharp core) with breathing animation and a traveling pulse that flows toward the current price.
-- **Equity Curve Animation Capture** — Right-click the dashboard equity curve (or use the camera button) to record a 6-second MP4/WebM animation of your equity path drawing in with glow, pulse, and live-end-dot effects intact.
-Choose **Save to file** to drop it into any folder, or **Send to Discord** to pipe the clip straight into your configured webhook (see [Discord Integration](#discord-integration)).
+- **Equity Curve Animation Capture** — Click the camera button on the dashboard equity curve to record a 3/5/8/12-second MP4/WebM animation of your equity path drawing in with glow, pulse, and live-end-dot effects intact.
+The chart's draw-in animation automatically replays at the moment recording starts, so the saved video always captures motion instead of a frozen frame.
+Pick **Save to file** to drop it into any folder, or **Send to Discord** to pipe the clip straight into your configured webhook (see [Discord Integration](#discord-integration)).
 Recordings use `canvas.captureStream()` + `MediaRecorder` and fall back gracefully when hardware encoders are unavailable.
+Internally: the capture pipeline force-renders the canvas at full frame-rate for the duration of the clip (so clicking off the window mid-record no longer throttles to 5fps), uses `Blob` URLs for the preview + save paths (cheap, revoked on close), only pays the base64 cost at Discord-send time, and starts its duration timer from `MediaRecorder.onstart` so the encoder's warm-up doesn't eat the front of short clips.
 - **Equity Curve Toggle** — Switch between animated line chart and daily candlestick view.
 Line mode colors each segment dynamically (green rising, red negative).
 Candlestick mode supports 1D, 1W, and 1M timeframes.
+- **Trailing Liquidation Line** — When an account has a Max Loss Limit configured, both the line *and* candlestick equity curves paint a dashed yellow "marching-ants" rail that tracks the account's live trailing drawdown threshold.
+The line starts at `-(maxLoss + buffer)` and walks upward one step per new high-water mark until your HWM climbs past the buffer — at which point the rail locks permanently at your starting balance (0 on the P&L axis), mirroring Topstep-style trailing MLOL physics.
+An outer glow + crisp core pass keeps it legible against the green/red area fills, and the dashes animate in sync with the neon breath phase so the line pulses instead of looking static.
+A pulsing yellow **"LIQUIDATED"** label is anchored at the rightmost visible point of the rail on both curves — alpha + glow breathe in sync with the marching ants so the label feels like part of the same unit, and an auto-clamp keeps it from spilling across the Y-axis label column on tight timeframes.
+The aggregate *All Accounts* view intentionally skips the line — trailing drawdown is a per-account concept.
 - **Live End Dot** — Constant pulse animation on the equity curve endpoint.
 Color reflects today's P&L: green for profit, red for loss, animated white for no trades.
 - **Animated Star-Field Background** — Subtle parallax star particles drifting across the entire app background.
 Stars twinkle and glow with the accent color.
 Configurable density slider.
 Toggle in Settings.
 - **Animated Page Transitions** — Smooth fade+slide animations between pages.
 Every page navigation scrolls to top.